 As we moms deal with the idea of food shortages, conservation is the name of the game.
-The Coronavirus has all of us making-do with what we have.
+COVID-19 has all of us making-do with what we have.
 Unfortunately, it seems like the kids are hungrier than ever!
 If you’re out of eggs and butter, but you still have milk and a few pantry staples—breakfast (or brinner) can be saved!
 My NO EGG pancake recipe has you covered!

-A little trick I learned dealing with my child’s egg allergy taught me how to make breakfast miracles happen.
+A little trick I learned dealing with my own child’s egg allergy taught me how to make breakfast miracles happen.
 Now, I’m passing it on to you!

 If your pantry and fridge are pretty bare, then this egg free (and butter free!) easy pancake recipe will totally save your morning and feed your hungry family!